 That’s not the only patent filed in the name of love though.
 If you’re looking to gift your loved one with something a little less technologically focused, here are some patents filed in the name of romance...

-In 2005, a patent for the 'stationary pack with lipstick applicator' was filed.
-The stationary pack comprises of writing paper, postcards or greeting cards, along with a lipstick so the sender can kiss the paper/card before sending.
+In 2005, a patent for the 'stationery pack with lipstick applicator' was filed.
+The stationery pack comprises of writing paper, postcards or greeting cards, along with a lipstick so the sender can kiss the paper/card before sending.
 How romantic!

 As well as being a fan of all things Valentine’s Day, another passion of mine is walking.
 Whether it be a mountain hike or a brisk romantic stroll, I just love being outdoors - but we all know that February isn’t renowned for its nice weather!
-However, I can keep my head dry AND celebrate Valentine’s Day with this heart-shaped umbrella, the patent for which was granted to Nick Clarke in 2009.
+However, I can keep my head dry AND celebrate Valentine’s Day with this heart-shaped umbrella, the design for which was granted to Nick Clarke of the US in 2009.